notbank-exchange/notbank-python/README.md

 ### websocket
 There are two websocket clients, and can be instanced with the functions `new_websocket_client_connection` and `new_restarting_websocket_client_connection`.

 The restarting websocket will reconnect forever when the connection goes down unexpectedly, re-authenticating if it was authenticated, and re-subscribing to already stablished subscriptions.
 While reconnecting, calls to the websocket will throw.
+For subscriptions, reconnection will call again the snapshot hooks.
 ```python
 from notbank_python_sdk.requests_models import *
 from notbank_python_sdk.client_connection_factory import new_websocket_client_connection, new_restarting_websocket_client_connection